-What is the difference between organic and "regular" fertilizers?
+What is the difference between organic and synthetic fertilizer?

-Synthetic fertilizers are “fast food”, best known for being fast-acting once they are watered in.
+Synthetic "regular" fertilizers are “fast food”, best known for being fast-acting once they are watered in.
 Synthetics are manufactured chemically with high burn and leaching potential.
-Organic fertilizers are “slow food” and obtain their nutrients from natural sources.
+Organic fertilizers are “slow food” and obtain their nutrients from natural sources including microbes, organic waste, and other similar materials.
 Organic fertilizers build the soil structure, feeding plants slowly over a longer period of time.
 Organic fertilizers contain no chemical salts, which can burn vegetation.

 What is organic lawn care?

 The primary tenet for an organic lawn care program is to work with nature rather than against it.
 A organic lawn care strategy reduces the pollution sent into the atmosphere, the nutrient run-off into waterways, the waste placed into landfills, and the amount of inorganic chemicals used that disturb the natural order of life in your soil.
 By building healthy soil many of the problems with your lawn can be solved.
 Learn more…